oceans aware: inform, inspire, involve

 Avoid toxic sunscreen

-Follow Hawai’i’s example and use reef safe sunscreen, find an SPF that uses physical UVA and UVB filters as opposed to the chemical ones that have been connected to coral reef deterioration.
+Follow Hawai’i’s example and use reef safe sunscreen, find an SPF that uses physical UVA and UVB filters as opposed to the chemical ones with oxybenzone and octinoxate, which have been connected to coral reef deterioration.

 How can I make my voice heard?